Skip to main content

 State-of-the-art supercomputing and data infrastructure for world-class research and innovation

-The new data management and HPC infrastructure will enable solving grand challenges, and in addition, it will lay grounds for innovation and new data-based business opportunities in areas such as platform economy and the development of artificial intelligence.
+The new data management and HPC infrastructure enables solving grand challenges, and in addition, it lays grounds for innovation and new data-based business opportunities in areas such as platform economy and the development of artificial intelligence.
 Artificial intelligence enables the automation of various data processing tasks, which significantly increases the productivity of existing tasks and, furthermore, creates entirely new ways to leverage digital information.
 Exploiting the potential of the data economy is a key factor for Europe’s competitiveness.
 The EuroHPC offers an excellent framework for Europe to strengthen its position as one of the pioneers of the data-driven economy.

 LUMI consortium partners: